William Woodbridge: Politics and Governorship in the State of Michigan

 Woodbridge was a delegate to the state constitutional convention in 1835 and a member of the Michigan State Senate from 1838 to 1839, where he represented the 1st district.
 He was elected as the second Governor of Michigan in 1840, leading the Whig Party to sweeping statewide victories under the slogan "Woodbridge and reform" (along with William Henry Harrison's national campaign).
-He resigned as governor on February 23, 1841, to take a seat in the United States Senate and was succeeded by his Lieutenant Governor, J. Wright Gordon.
+He resigned as governor on February 23, 1841 so he could accept the United States Senate to which he had been elected, and was succeeded by his Lieutenant Governor, J. Wright Gordon.

 Woodbridge was elected to the Senate by the Michigan Legislature and served from March 4, 1841, to March 3, 1847.
-He was only one of two Whig senators who represented Michigan, alongside Augustus S. Porter whom he served with for most of his term.
-Woodbridge served as chairman of the Committee on Public Lands in the 28th Congress from 1843 to 1844, and of the Committee on Patents and the Patent Office in the 29th Congress from 1845 to 1846.
-He did not seek reelection.
+He was only one of two Whig senators who represented Michigan, alongside Augustus S. Porter, with whom he served for most of his term.
+Woodbridge served as chairman of the Committee on Public Lands in the 28th Congress from 1843 to 1845, and of the Committee on Patents and the Patent Office in the 29th Congress from 1845 to 1847.
+Democrats controlled the state legislature in 1847, and chose Alpheus Felch as Woodbridge's successor.

 Retirement and death

-After leaving the Senate, he retired from public life and devoted his time to horticulture.
-He died in Detroit and is interred there in Elmwood Cemetery.
+After leaving the Senate, Woodbridge retired from public life and devoted his time to horticulture, especially apple and pear orchards.
+His farm at the corner of Michigan and Trumbull avenues in Detroit later became a park, then was developed as Tiger Stadium.
+He died in Detroit on October 20, 1861 and was buried at Elmwood Cemetery.